Transport in Lebanon: Taxis and services

 In order to get from one place to another, people can either use a service or taxis.
-A "service" is a lot cheaper than a "taxi" as the passenger would be sharing the cab in the first place unlike the latter, where he would have the cab to himself.

 Cabs can be recognized by their red license plates (indicating that it is licensed for public transportation).
 The driver would pull aside for if the person hails while seeing him.
 He will then ask for his destination and then will decide whether he will drive the passenger with the regular fare, an extra, or not at all.